johannesstroebele91/React-Library/7_custom-hooks/basics.md

 - React components function
 - and custom hooks

-Just functions that
+Are functions that enable to

-- outsources stateful logic
+- outsources stateful logic (hooks)
 - into re-usable functions
-- by using React hooks and state
 - which regular functions cannot use

+For example,

-The custom hook
+- useHistory() can be used in an usePageOpener() custom hook

-- is bound to the respective component
-- it is called from
+- which enables to re-use functions with hooks

 A custom hook can return